jakeseaton/aerocene/README.md

 ## Step 7: Run Production Trial

-Trials 2 and 4 test the production deployment.
+Trials 1 and 2 can interact with the production build

+Trial 1 scrapes instagram through AWS Lambda

+`time python trial1 <pages> <page_size>`

 Trial 2 scrapes a number of pages using the Aerocene Cloudformation, creating a scrape record and then periodically querying to see if it is finished.